Red Mite in Chicken Houses

 You may see many promotions stating that plastic henhouses prevent red mite, or cannot be infested, but we would have to say that in our experience this is not the case.

-Plastic hen houses are just as likely to get red mite infestations as timber houses albeit they are easier to spot and have less hidey-holes.
-Plus, as plastic henhouses are prone to condensation, and some have poor ventilation, this creates a humid environment which red mite love.
+Plastic, or metal, hen houses are just as likely to get red mite infestations as timber houses albeit they are easier to spot and have less hidey-holes.
+Plus, as some are more prone to condensation, and have poor ventilation, this creates a humid environment which red mite love.

 It's all a matter of how many places there are for the mite to hide but, most of all, it is about spotting the signs early and treating any problems straight away.